artcom/java-json-http-client/README.md

 # JSON Http Client for Java

-A small utility library which performs HTTP queries with an JSON API.
+A thin utility library performing HTTP queries with automatic JSON de-/serialization.

 ## Building from source with Gradle
 From command line: `./gradlew build`